XESchong/STACOM2024/README.md

 # STACOM2024
-This is the Github page for the STACOM 2024 paper "Improved 3D Whole Heart Geometry from Sparse CMR Slices".
+This is the repo for the STACOM 2024 paper "Improved 3D Whole Heart Geometry from Sparse CMR Slices".